seajay123/imdb2bb/README.md

 2. Run `pip install -r requirements.txt`
 3. Input your api keys and streamble login into `config.json`
 4. For basic usage, run with `run.bat`
-5. Remember to select the option `Do not automatically parse URLs`
+5. Remember to select the option `Do not automatically parse URLs` at the bottom of your post

 &nbsp;&nbsp;&nbsp;&nbsp;<img src="https://i.imgur.com/tJGqqCf.png" width="300">